It is an honor to participate in your care. Your health, safety, and comfort are paramount to us.

 Yes.
 Preoperative instructions may be found here.

-When radiation therapy fails to cure a cancer (the case in 10-20% of all treatments), surgery is often no longer a great option because the tissue has been damaged by the radiation therapy.
+When radiation therapy fails to cure a cancer (the case in 8-20% of all treatments), surgery is often no longer a great option because normal tissue has been damaged by the radiation therapy.
 This significantly limits a surgeon's ability to perform safe and effective reconstruction.
-We generally do not accept radiation recurrences for Mohs surgery in our office.
+Sadly, radiation therapy cannot generally be performed a second time because the risks of further tissue destruction are too great.

 Patients are often biopsied by their dermatologist, primary care physician, or other surgical subspecialist and then referred to Dr. Dhir specifically for Mohs surgery.
 Dr. Dhir is also available to examine suspicious lesions and perform biopsies.
 Dr. Dhir is a specialist, and your insurance company may require that you secure a referral from your primary care physician before seeing a specialist.
 Therefore, please check with your insurance plan to determine if a referral is required.
 It’s also a good idea to check whether your insurance plan requires pre-certification or pre-approval for surgery with us.